department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 Then click the “Dependents” link under the “My Profile” section.

-If you see your dependents listed there, you should be eligible for additional compensation for them.
+If you see your dependent(s) listed there, you should be eligible for additional compensation for them.
 If they’re not listed, you should file a claim for the additional benefit. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>